 Custom stickers vs custom labels

 When you browse most sticker printing websites, you will come across custom labels.
 While stickers are individually cut, custom labels are usually printed onto sheets or rolls.

 We offer labels on sheets, which makes these labels much easier and quicker to peel and apply.
 They can look like this:

 Labels on sheets are the perfect option if you are looking to brand your own products by hand.
 Sheet labels are about 65% faster to apply than individually cut stickers.
 If you're using a machine to apply labels, it's best to get your labels on rolls.

-Labels can be customised just as easily as stickers.
+Labels can be customized just as easily as stickers.
 They are simply cut differently (namely only through the material layer, not the backing paper).
-You can find out more about what custom labels are here.
+When to use custom stickers

 Individually cut custom stickers should be your go-to option if you want to hand out or sell your stickers.
 Think laptop stickers, stickers for phones, logo stickers or promotional stickers.
 All of these can easily be created with custom stickers.

 You can even choose between different types of cut when opting for custom stickers.
 Get them die cut, which is cut in the exact shape of your design, or kiss cut, which leaves you with a border around your stickers.

 How long will my stickers last?